CopperheadOS/copperheados.github.io/devices.md

 ### Expected near future requirements

-We expect to make the following into requirements by the end of 2018:
+We have made the following into requirements as of 2018:

 * Public key fingerprint display for verified boot as a true security feature i.e. less truncation
 * Hardware-backed keys via a dedicated HSM